aredmond/python-practice/kata/python-basics-1/kata.md

 ### Dict Challenges

 1. Define a dict with 2 key pairs make sure one of the keys is 'fuel'
+2. Print the value for key 'fuel' of the dict from 1.
+3. Use help to find a built in function for dicts creates a set-like object with all the keys. hint help(dict1)
-2. Define another dict with 2 or more key pairs
+4. Define another dict with 2 or more key pairs
+5. Add a key pair to the dictionary from step 4.
-3. Define a emply Dict
+6. Define a empty Dict
-4. Combine dicts from 1 and 2 into one new dict
+7. Combine dicts from 1 and 2 into one new dict
-5. Print the value for key 'fuel' of the dict from 1.
-6. Loop through all element of the dict from 2. and print the keys and values
+8. Loop through all element of the dict from 2. and print the keys and values
-7. Use help to find a built in fuction for dicts that prints all the keys. hint help(shuttle)

 ## 4. Tuples